Stewie23/humhub2civicrm/README.md

 - The [de.systopia.xcm](https://github.com/systopia/de.systopia.xcm) extension installed and enabled in CiviCRM

 ---
 ## 🔍 Debugging / Logs

-All API activity (calls, errors, group actions) is logged via Yii's error logger under the category `humhub\modules\humhub2civicrm`.
+All API activity (calls, errors, group actions) is logged in two places:

+- **Module-specific log file**: Located in `@runtime/logs/humhub2civicrm.log`.
+This includes API calls, contact sync details, payload data, and group updates.
+- **HumHub's general log (`app.log`)**: Only critical errors and warnings are sent here to avoid clutter.

+The payload sent to CiviCRM is logged as JSON for easy inspection.
+If a contact update fails, CiviCRM responses are also logged in full.

-A dedicated logging interface is planned for future versions.
+A dedicated admin-facing log viewer is planned for a future version.

 ---